weshebert20/mongoose-books-app/docs/sprint2.md

 ## Challenge!

-On your own, use the mongoose methods to replace the other `/api/books*` routes with mongoose commands, taking into account the new referenced data relationship.
+On your own, use the mongoose methods to replace the `SHOW` route with mongoose commands, taking into account the new referenced data relationship.

-Make sure you look back to the lecture notes for info on the most important methods like:
+Make sure you look back to earlier functions for info on the most important methods like:
-* find
-* findOneAndRemove
-* new
-* save
+* populate